MBA Core (MBAC)

 MBAC 507.
 Operations and Supply Chain Management.
 3 Units.

 Operations and supply chain managers, ranging from supervisors to vice presidents, are concerned with the production of goods and services.
 More specifically, they are responsible for designing, running, controlling and improving the systems to deliver their goods or services timely and efficiently.
 This course is a broad-spectrum course with emphasis on techniques and information that are helpful to the practice of management in general and at any level.
 Through lectures, case discussions, and experiential learning in simulations and educational games, we will discuss commonly occurring application problems such as bottleneck identification, capacity planning, inventory control, bullwhip effect, supply chain design, etc. We will examine operations and supply chain management in a variety of contexts including manufacturing systems, financial companies, hospitals, start-ups, and apparel industries.
 Also we will explore the interface of operations and supply chain management with other functional areas such as marketing, finance, accounting, etc. This course is not oriented toward specialists in operations and supply chain management.
 Its goal is to introduce you to the basic concepts, to develop your business intuition about operations and supply chain management, to help you understand the day-to-day challenges in this area, and to provide you with the tools to address these challenges.
-Prereq: Enrolled in Full-time MBA program.
+Prereq: MBAC 511 and enrolled in Full-time MBA program.

-MBAC 508.
+MBAC 508A.
 Strategic Issues and Applications.
-3 Units.
+1.5 Unit.

 Strategic management deals fundamentally with the ways firms build and sustain superior competitive positions and profitability.
 Successful strategy design and implementation requires an understanding of a firm's external environment, its internal resources and capabilities.
 It also requires an integrative view of the firm that spans functional areas such as operations, marketing and finance.
 Strategic analysis draws on a number of academic disciplines including economics, psychology, political and management science.
 Prereq: Full-time MBA program only.